Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore XC 9.1.0/XCScaled/README.md

 Sitecore XC 9.1.0 is compatible with: Sitecore XP 9.1.1, SXA 1.8.1 (SXA 1.8 ARM template applies), SXA Storefront 2.0

+Release note Sep2020: Some previous release XC 9.0.3 deployments have experienced deployment issues at the application-cec.json file step.
+This issue could potentially also occur in XC 9.1.
+Refer to the "Fix for error at application-cec step" description checked in to the XC 9.0.3 application-cec.json file.

 ## Parameters

 The **deploymentId** parameter is filled in by the PowerShell script.